Q: I entered federal service late in my working life (at age 52). Will my federal retirement benefits be a meaningful source of income for me?

 At age 62, retiring with 10 years of service, you will be entitled to a FERS pension (before deductions) of $10,000 per year ($833 per month).

 Social Security.
 Your additional ten years of earning will almost certainly have increased your lifetime earnings, resulting in a higher Social Security benefit.

 Thrift Savings Plan

-Using the TSP calculator How Much Will My Savings Grow, (found on the TSP website), and assuming a starting salary or $90,000, a contribution rate of 18% of your salary, a 1% pay increase each year, and an average annual return of 5%, you will have amassed slightly over $275,000 at the end of ten years.
+Assuming a starting salary or $90,000, a contribution rate of 18% of your salary, a 1% pay increase each year, and an average annual return of 5%, you will have amassed slightly over $275,000 at the end of ten years.
 At a 4% withdrawal rate, that would give you $916 per month in income that could be relatively safely adjusted annually for inflation.

 As long as you were covered under the FEHB program for the five years immediately preceding your retirement, you can continue FEHB coverage into retirement with the government still continuing to pick up its share.
 It’s hard to place a cost on this benefit; a benefit that most private sector retirees do not share.

 Admittedly, some of the above calculations are a little simplistic, but it can’t be denied that the benefits that you would have earned through ten years of federal employment will greatly enhance your financial security during your retirement.